 Modern database management systems are powerful applications.
-They usually provide built-in instruments to interact with the underlying file system and operating system.
-However, when they are absent, a motivated attacker can still access the file system and execute arbitrary commands on the underlying system: this paper will walk through how this can be achieved focusing on web-based applications.
+They usually provide built-in instruments to interact with the underlying file system and, in some cases, with the operating system.
+However, when they are absent, a motivated attacker can still access the file system and execute arbitrary commands on the underlying system: this paper will walk through how this can be achieved via a SQL injection vulnerability, focusing on web-based applications.